Rectilinear Planarity of Partial 2-Trees: Independent-Parallel Partial 2-Trees

+In this section we show that the rectilinear planarity testing problem can be solved in linear-time for a meaningful subclass of partial 2-trees, which we call ``independent-parallel''.
+In the final remark we also discuss the difficulties of extending this result to a larger subclass of partial 2-trees.

+An \emph{independent-parallel SP-graph} is a (biconnected) SP-graph in which no two P-components share a pole (the graph in Fig.~\ref{fi:preli-g} is an {\pisp}).
+An \emph{independent-parallel partial 2-tree} is a partial 2-tree such that every block is an independent-parallel SP-graph.

-By a deeper investigation of spirality, we devise a linear-time algorithm for the \emph{independent-parallel} SP-graphs, namely those in which no two P-components share a pole (the graph in Fig.~\ref{fi:preli-g} is an \pisp).
-To improve the time complexity in~\cref{le:rpt-general-sp-graph}, we ask whether the components of an \pisp have spirality sets of constant size, as for the case of planar 3-graphs~\cite{DBLP:conf/soda/DidimoLOP20,DBLP:journals/siamdm/ZhouN08}.
+The first step towards a linear-time testing algorithm for independent-parallel partial 2-trees is to design a linear-time testing algorithm for {\pisps}, i.e., to improve the complexity stated in \cref{le:rpt-general-sp-graph} when we restrict to this subclass of SP-graphs.
+To this aim, we ask whether the components of an {\pisp} have spirality sets of constant size, as for the case of planar 3-graphs~\cite{DBLP:conf/soda/DidimoLOP20,DBLP:journals/siamdm/ZhouN08}.
 Unfortunately, this is not the case for SP-graphs with degree-4 vertices, even when they are independent-parallel.
-Namely, in \cref{sse:lower-bound} we describe an infinite family of \pisps whose rectilinear representations require that some components have spirality $\Omega(\log n)$.
+Namely, in \cref{sse:lower-bound} we describe an infinite family of {\pisps} whose rectilinear representations require that some components have spirality $\Omega(\log n)$.

-Moreover, it is not obvious how to describe the spirality sets for \pisps with degree-4 vertices in $O(1)$ space.
+Moreover, it is not obvious how to describe the spirality sets for {\pisps} with degree-4 vertices in $O(1)$ space.
 See for example the irregular behavior of the spirality sets of the components in~\cref{fi:holes} and~\cref{fi:jumping4}.
 Indeed, the absence of regularity is an obstacle to the design of a succinct description based on whether a component is rectilinear planar for consecutive spirality values.
-By carefully analyzing the spirality properties of \pisps, in \cref{sse:intervals,sse:rpt-ip} we show how to overcome these difficulties and design a linear-time rectilinear planarity testing algorithm for this graph~family.
+By carefully analyzing the spirality properties of {\pisps}, in \cref{sse:intervals,sse:rpt-ip} we show how to overcome these difficulties and design a linear-time rectilinear planarity testing algorithm for this graph~family.

+In the remainder of the paper we assume to work with the basic definition of SPQ$^*$-tree given in \cref{se:preli}, i.e., unlike \cref{se:rpt-general-partial-2-trees}, we will no longer work with normalized SPQ$^*$-trees.
+This implies in particular that an S-node can have many children and that there cannot be two adjacent S-nodes in an SPQ$^*$-tree.